 array_distinct(arr1)

-arr1must be of an array type.
+arr1must be an array.

 Here are some examples: